Diamond Dick: Adaptation

-In 2018, Radio Theater Project of Mount Vernon, WA hired Barry M. Putt, Jr. to adapted the dime novel series into an audio drama program entitled Richard Wade, U.S. Marshal.
+In 2018, Radio Theater Project of Mount Vernon, WA hired Barry M. Putt, Jr. to adapt the dime novel series into an audio drama program entitled Richard Wade, U.S. Marshal.
 The show amassed thousands of listeners and can be heard on all major podcast platforms including Spotify, iTunes, Google Podcasts, and Audible.
 It was in the top-ten most listened to series for over two months when it debuted on the streaming service Dramafy.
 The Mutual Audio Network distributes the show in the U.S., Canada, Europe, and Asia.
 Season one of the show premiered in 2018.
 Season two premiered in 2020.
 Season three premiered in 2023.
 Season four will premiere in 2026 and feature a special Christmas-themed bonus episode.